Written by Pradeep

 pH stands for potential hydrogen and indicates how acidic or alkaline a substance is.
-Lower pH indicates that the substance is acidic in nature and higher pH indicates that the substance is alkaline in nature. pH scale ranges from 0-14, with acids low and bases high on scale.
-The pH balance of baby’s skin is about 5.5.
+Lower pH indicates that the substance is acidic in nature, and higher pH indicates that the substance is alkaline in nature.
+The pH scale ranges from 0-14, with acids lower and bases high on the scale.
+The pH balance of the baby’s skin is about 5.5.

 Just like any “chemical” substance, our body has a pH level too.
-Water has a pH of 7, this is neutral.
-Since our internal fluids are mostly made up of water, they all have a pH 7 or something near it.
+Water has a pH of 7, which is neutral.
+Since our internal fluids are mostly made up of water, they all have a pH of 7 or something near it.
 Similarly, our skin has a pH level too.
-Technically, it is not the skin that has the pH, but the sweat and sebaceous glands on the skin that gives it an acidic nature.
-It is important to maintain the pH level of the skin so as to avoid various skin problems.
+Technically, it is not the skin that has the pH, but the sweat and sebaceous glands in the skin that give it an acidic nature.
+It is important to maintain the pH level of the skin to avoid various skin problems.

-A baby’s skin is different from that of an adult and special care has to be taken to avoid any skin problems.
-Baby’s skin is thinner, more prone to dryness and is very sensitive.
-Some of the special characteristics of a baby’s skin are:
+A baby’s skin is different from that of an adult, and special care has to be taken to avoid any skin problems.
+A baby’s skin is thinner, is more prone to dryness, and is very sensitive.
+Some special characteristics of a baby’s skin are:

-With the huge amount of noise that the advertisements make, claiming their products have antibacterial, antibiotic or natural ingredients, it is extremely confusing to pick a soap that suits your baby’s skin.
+With the huge amount of noise that the advertisements make, claiming their products have antibacterial, antibiotic or natural ingredients, picking the right soap that suits your baby’s skin can be extremely confusing.
 But the following tips might help: